DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/ansible-yu-demo/README.md

     1. Ansible
     2. A remote host
         Example: 34.244.168.125
+    3.  a *.pem file to connect to your AWS instance.
     3. Loads of fun!
 ------
 ### Let's start
 1. Install Ansible (if you haven't already)
+    If you are not sure, you can check whether Ansible is installed by running:
         $ ansible --version

 - [Install XCode](https://developer.apple.com/xcode/)